jss367/jss367.github.io/_posts/2023-08-04-jql-cheatsheet.md

 tags: [Cheat Sheet]
 ---

-Jira Query Language (JQL) is a powerful tool that allows you to perform advanced searches in Jira.
-It allows users to perform advanced searching and filtering of issues within a Jira instance.
+Jira Query Language (JQL) is a powerful tool that allows users to perform advanced searches in Jira.
 This post contains some of my tips and tricks for working with it.

 # Access